Abhijit-jitan/Python-3/README.md

 Python 3 References

 It is references or Syntax for Python 3 .
 Its like complete python in Jupyter notebook.
+It will be updated daily